Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: Conclusions

 \subsection{Acknowledgments}

-We would like to thank Carolina Cuesta-Lazaro, Daniel Eisenstein, Hector Gil-Marin, Enrique Paillas and Peter Taylor for useful discussions over the course of this work.
+We would like to thank Carolina Cuesta-Lazaro, Daniel Eisenstein, Hector Gil-Marin, Johannes Lange, Enrique Paillas and Peter Taylor for useful discussions over the course of this work.

 GV acknowledges the support of the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship at the University of Chicago, a Schmidt Futures program.
-CD and GV have been partially supported by the Department of Energy (DOE) Grant No. DE-SC0020223.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY- 2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
+CD and GV have also been partially supported by the Department of Energy (DOE) Grant No. DE-SC0020223.

 The massive production of all MultiDark-Patchy mocks for the BOSS Final Data Release has been performed at the BSC Marenostrum supercomputer, the Hydra cluster at the Instituto de Fısica Teorica UAM/CSIC, and NERSC at the Lawrence Berkeley National Laboratory.
 That work acknowledges support from the Spanish MICINNs Consolider-Ingenio 2010 Programme under grant MultiDark CSD2009-00064, MINECO Centro de Excelencia Severo Ochoa Programme under grant SEV- 2012-0249, and grant AYA2014-60641-C2-1-P. The MultiDark-Patchy mocks was an effort led from the IFT UAM-CSIC by F. Prada’s group (C.-H. Chuang, S. Rodriguez-Torres and C. Scoccola) in collaboration with C. Zhao (Tsinghua U.), F.-S. Kitaura (AIP), A. Klypin (NMSU), G. Yepes (UAM), and the BOSS galaxy clustering working group.